rich-p-rich/english-tutor-django-p4/README.md

 **Next steps:**
 - Add a booking code on-screen
 - Send it via email to confirm
-- Remove the need for the user to add the year
+- Remove the need for the user to add the year when making the booking
 - Display only 5 minute intervals on the time selector to avoid messy meeting times and schedules

 ## Manage appointments